ssbagpcm/image-to-3D-.SSBAGPCM/README.md

 ## see the lagic happen ! (if of course, working for you 😢)
 have **fun** !

-PS : dont avoid to dm me on discord i'd like to hang out about sciences, ai, maths, tech or anything. :)
+PS : dont avoid to dm me on discord i'd like to hang out about sciences, ai, maths, tech or anything. :)  and yeah, ~~my~~ code is ai generated...